What is AABE (South Jersey Chapter)?

 The actual idea of AABE was conceived by Clarke A. Watson of Denver, Colorado sometime in the spring of 1977 during the .
 At the time, President Carter had established a to study the energy problem.
 However, absent from the task force were persons representing the interests of minorities.
 A small group of minorities, many of whom worked for energy companies, were concerned that minorities were not well represented in the task force and understood the strong correlation between energy resource development and economic growth.
 So while President Carter’s task force was meeting, this group of professionals also met and formed the American Association of Blacks in Energy.

 The South Jersey Chapter of AABE began meeting in February and was officially chartered on May 21, 2010.
-Currently, the chapter is made up of 27 SJI employees; however, the group is seeking new members from across the southern New Jersey energy community.
+Currently, the chapter is made up of 28 members; however, the group is seeking new members from across the southern New Jersey energy community.

-The chapter is part of SJI’s overall diversity initiative and all employees are welcome to join.
-The current officers are John Raiford (President),Stacey Barnes (Vice President), Gina Merritt-Epps (Esq., Counsel), Ken Barr (Treasurer), Linda King (Secretary);
+The chapter is part of SJI’s overall diversity initiative.
+The current officers are John Raiford (President),Stacey Barnes (Vice President), Gina Merritt-Epps, Esq.
+(Counsel), Ken Barr (Treasurer), and Linda King (Secretary).

-The group meets on the fourth Wednesday of each month and is made up a three standing committees: Networking and Communication, Community Service and Scholarship and Education and Awareness.
+The group meets on the fourth Wednesday of each month and is made up a three standing committees: Networking and Communication, Community Service, Scholarship & Fundraising and Education Awareness.

-All Committee events will be open to all SJI employees and diverse communities will be the beneficiaries of all AABE projects and initiatives.
+All Chapter/Committee events are open to the public and diverse communities will be the beneficiaries of all AABE projects and initiatives.